Exercises

 Under

-.
-The corresponding tests are in the same package undersrc/test/java
+src/main/java, in theio.pivotal.literxpackage, find the classesPart01FluxandPart02Mono.
+The corresponding tests are in the same package undersrc/test/java. -

 Complete those exercises as the comments describe.